 How to Store Sourdough Discard

-• Refrigeration: If you plan to use your sourdough discard within a week, simply keep it in an airtight container in the refrigerator.
-This will slow the fermentation process and keep it fresh for a duration.
+- Refrigeration: If you planning to use your discard in a week, just keep it in an airtight container in the fridge.
+This slows the ferment and keeps it fresh-ish.

-• Freezing: For longer storage, sourdough discard can be frozen.
-Pour it into ice cube trays for easy portioning, or store it in a freezer-safe bag or container.
-It can stay in the freezer for several months without significant loss of flavor.
+- Freezing: For longer storage, freeze the discard.
+Spoon it into ice cube trays or a freezer bag.
+It can stay in the freezer for a few months without any big flavor lose.

 Benefits of Using Sourdough Discard for Pizza Dough